Steak and kidney pie: Cooking and variations

 Some versions are full, or "double-crust", pies, in which the cooking dish is lined with pastry before the meat mixture is added, after which a pastry top is put over it.
 In other versions the meat is put straight into the dish, with only a pastry lid.
 In either case, a pie funnel is often used to stop the top crust sinking into the meat mixture during baking.
 Some recipes call for puff pastry; others for shortcrust.
 In some the meat is cooked before going into the pie; in others it goes in raw.
 In addition to the steak and kidney, the filling typically contains carrots and onions, and is cooked in one or more of beef stock, red wine and stout.

 The steak and kidney pie is found in numerous regional variants.
 In the West Country clotted or double cream may be poured into the pie through a hole in the pastry topping just before serving.
 The Ormidale pie from the Scottish Highlands is flavoured with a teaspoon each of Worcestershire sauce, vinegar and tomato sauce.
 In East Yorkshire sliced potatoes are substituted for kidneys and the dish is called meat and pot pie.
 In the English Midlands, Northern England and Scotland oysters or mushrooms or both are often added; in Scotland this variant is known as Musselburgh pie.

 Popular culture

 Among the various vernacular names for steak and kidney pie are Kate and Sidney pie, snake and kiddy pie, and snake and pygmy pie.
+Eric Partridge dates the first of these to around 1880.

 A substantial part of the plot of P. G. Wodehouse's 1963 comic novel Stiff Upper Lip, Jeeves hinges on the disruptive allure of a magnificent steak and kidney pie for a young man whose fiancée has decreed that he must turn vegetarian.